DDuunk/yamaha-aerox-sa14-limiter/README.md

 # yamaha-aerox-sa14-limiter
-See (docs/concept.pdf) for more information about this project!
+See [Contribution guidelines for this project](docs/concept.pdf) for more information about this project!